whdinata/mestara-034cd/donate.md

     title: Thank you for your donation!
     subtitle: We're glad that you support our cause too.
     content: >
-      There is no minimum and maximum amount for the donation.

       We receive the payment methods below.
 In case you could not find what you prefer, please contact us with the [contact form](\general-enquiries).
     align: center